odedwarem/Devops_assignment/README.md

 2. open powershell
 3. start minikube using docker-desktop: minikube start --driver=docker
-4. initialize jenkins in k8s using the config file jenkins-setup.ps1
+4. initialize jenkins and namespaces in k8s using the config file jenkins-setup.ps1 if powershell does not allow scripts, use this:
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 5. (optional) check if jenkins in online kubectl get all -n devops kubectl get pods -n devops